Cough

 Symptomatic Treatment of Dry Cough

-There are currently no medications licensed or approved by the US Food and Drug Administration (FDA) or European Medicines Agency for the treatment of chronic cough.
-However, if treatment of any of the underlying conditions, such as asthma, GERD, and postnasal drip, is ineffective, management algorithms can consider the following treatment options:
+There are currently no medications licensed or approved by the United States Food and Drug Administration (FDA), however, gefapixant has been licensed for chronic cough in some countries.
+If treatment of any of the underlying conditions, such as asthma, GERD, and postnasal drip, is ineffective, management algorithms can consider the following treatment options:

 Future Treatment for Chronic Cough